 Breakfast Republic (later decided to drop “California” from the name) opened its doors in North Park on July 26th, 2015.
 The attention to detail (such as quirky quotes printed on the undersides of coffee cups, funny and sarcastic sayings on our napkin bands, life-sized “egg” chairs, bathroom “music” and mirrors along with custom-made branded t-shirts and caps) were a hit from the beginning.

-Almost exactly one year later Breakfast Republic’s second location in Liberty Station opened, followed by several more spots over the next two and a half years.
+Almost exactly one year later Breakfast Republic’s second location in Liberty Station opened, followed by several more spots over the next several years.
 New Breakfast Republics continue to pop up in San Diego, expanding to Orange County and beyond.
-Engman’s restaurants are under the umbrella of Rise and Shine Restaurant Group, which includes other successful restaurants; El Jardin, North Park Breakfast Company, and Feast and Fareway with more to come.
+Engman’s restaurants are under the umbrella of Rise and Shine Hospitality Group, which includes other successful restaurants; Feast and Fareway, Eggies, Gaslamp Breakfast Company, California Taco Club with more to come.
 Stay tuned!

-In addition to owning and operating restaurants Engman enjoy traveling and enjoying the outdoors with his wife Yasmin, son, and two dogs.
+In addition to owning and operating restaurants Engman enjoys traveling and the outdoors with his wife Yasmin, son, and two dogs.
 They are also guilty of immersing ourselves in a good Netflix binge from time to time!